jonathan-fielding/developer.management/_posts/posts/2018-06-10-managing-someone-new.md

 These questions were designed to give managers insight into someone they manage and I find them to be a really valuable way to find out more about someone I am managing for the first time.

-In particular the questions arround how the developer likes to receive feedback are particularly important as I want to be able to give them feedback in a way that is productive and doesnt make them feel uncomfortable.
+In particular the questions around how the developer likes to receive feedback are particularly important as I want to be able to give them feedback in a way that is productive and doesn't make them feel uncomfortable.

 ### Other things to talk about

 In the remaining time I would want to share more infomation about the engineering team and their development within it to help them understand what progression they can expect at Beamly.
 As part of this I will take them through the Engineering Career Ladder so they can properly understand the different levels, roles and responsibilities in the Engineering team.

-Finaly, as the new employee will have also have just gone though both our recruitment and on boarding processes I will use this opportunity to get feedback on the process.
+Finally, as the new employee will have also have just gone though both our recruitment and on boarding processes I will use this opportunity to get feedback on the process.

 ## Wrapping up the one to one